|

 - I

-have disabilities with my fingers / hands and arms.
+have disabilities with my fingers/hands and arms.
 They are weaker and

 significantly less agile than the average person's.
 I have no problems

-typing this page, of course, but I have occasional problems with what
+typing this page, of course.
+But I have occasional problems with what

 on and reaching into my back pocket for my wallet.
-I've been asked why I

-me and have something to ask / talk about, please feel free to do so.
+me and have something to ask/talk about, please feel free to do so.

 |